 The ultra-wide-angle lens is quite unpredictable.
 The following picture was taken at dusk with the ultra-wide-angle camera, and you can see that the smartphone has changed the color of the sky, which appears in three different shades while lights faraway have started to merge with the sky as well.

-It has also preserved the details of the objects that are only at the front while the objects at the sides and the lights at a faraway distance are smooth.
+It has also preserved the details of the objects at the front while the objects at the sides and the lights at a faraway distance are smooth.

-In the following landscape shot, you can again see how the sky’s color has changed from black to blue.
+You can again see how the sky’s color has changed from black to blue in the following landscape shot.

-Just like the primary sensor, the ultra-wide lens also struggles against the light, and the lamps or any other sources of light end up being overexposed in the image.
-The camera saturates the colors of the image, making it look like a picture edited with the help of social media filters, as you can see below.
+Like the primary sensor, the ultra-wide lens also struggles against the light, and the lamps or any other sources of light end up being overexposed in the image.
+The camera saturates the colors of the image, making it look like a picture edited with social media filters, as you can see below.

-Huawei P30 Pro comes with a dedicated Night mode, which enables the user to take long exposure shots.
-During the launch event of the smartphone, Huawei proudly presented a phone whose camera can see in the dark, and in our testing, we found this claim to be true.
+Huawei P30 Pro comes with a dedicated Night mode, enabling the user to take long exposure shots.
+During the smartphone launch event, Huawei proudly presented a phone whose camera can see in the dark, and in our testing, we found this claim to be true.

-The following image has been taken through night mode in a pitch-black situation where we couldn’t see the colors of the grass ourselves.
+The following image has been taken through night mode in a pitch-black situation where we couldn’t see the grass ourselves’ colors.

 It was quite surprising to see that P30 Pro has not just managed to capture the scene without an external light source, but it also kept the colors and details of the grass blades completely natural.

 The Huawei AIS (AI Image Synthesis) helps to get sharp images without a tripod at night.
-During our testing, we did not feel any need to use the Pro mode of the smartphone for long exposure shots as you can take the same quality image via default night mode.
+We did not feel any need to use the Pro mode of the smartphone for long exposure shots during our testing as you can take the same quality image via default night mode.

 If you look at the two images below, you can see that although Huawei P30 Pro’s camera has managed to take an image in the extreme low-light condition, you can see more details and better color reproduction in the photo taken with night mode.